crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 Tested up to: WP/MU 2.9.2, BuddyPress 1.2.3
 Stable tag: trunk

 Adds CAPTCHA anti-spam methods to WordPress on the comment form, registration form, login, or all.
-Also is fully WPMU and BuddyPress compatible.
+Also is fully WP, WPMU, and BuddyPress compatible.

 == Description ==

 Adds CAPTCHA anti-spam methods to WordPress on the comment form, registration form, login, or all.
 In order to post comments or register, users will have to type in the code shown on the image.
 This prevents spam from automated bots.
 Adds security.
 Works great with Akismet.
-Also is fully WPMU and BuddyPress compatible.
+Also is fully WP, WPMU, and BuddyPress compatible.

 [Plugin URI]: (http://www.642weather.com/weather/scripts-wordpress-captcha.php)